tc39/proposal-eventual-send/README.md

 new HandledPromise((resolve, reject) => ...)
 ```

-*{{I'm concerned that this example is confusing in that it is not a single
+*{{This example is confusing in that it is not a single coherent block of code
- coherent block of code but rather a bunch of individual lines that look as if
+ but rather a bunch of individual lines that look as if they go together but
- they go together but don't.
-This is particularly confusing following the
+ don't.
+This is particularly confusing following the prior code block example
- prior code block example which _was_ a single coherent body -- Chip}}*
+ which *_was_* a single coherent body}}*

 This handler is not exposed to the user of the handled promise, so it provides
 a secure separation between the unprivileged client (which uses the `E`,